 When Is Identity Theft Considered Criminal Identity Theft

-Identity theft is considered a crime where personal information is obtained by a criminal.
+Identity theft is a crime where Personal information got by a criminal.
 Theft of goods, money, and credit are soon to follow.
 We at Legal Yogi would like you to understand that is not always the case.
 Identity theft comes in many forms.
-Criminal identity theft is the type of fraudthat occurs when a person uses someone else’s identity during an arrest, investigation, or questioning.
-It has even happened in some cases where the perpetrator has been arrested and convicted using the name of another person, leaving an innocent person with an unearned criminal record.
-Identity theft criminals are often able to impersonate, probably because they have access to your social security number and other relevant information.
+This type of fraud occurs when a person pretends to be someone else while detained, looked into, or questioned.
+Even where the offenders discovered using someone else’s name, it eventually found them guilty.
+This leaves an innocent person with an unearned criminal record.
+Identity theft criminals can often impersonate.
+This is probably because they have access to your social security number and other relevant information.

 How are criminals able to assume someone else’s identity?

-It is often noted that the victim has no idea of been victimized until something drastic happens, such as getting pulled over for a routine traffic stop and suddenly finding yourself handcuffed, in the back of the squad car, headed for jail.
-Usually, this happens when someone (often someone the victim knows) has gotten enough records and information on the victim to get a social security card and maybe even a driver’s license under the victim’s name.
+We often notice that the victim doesn’t know being the victim, until something drastic happens.
+Until a certain stimulus happens, this type of person doesn’t understand when he/she is mistreated.
+This can include getting pulled over for a routine traffic stop.
+Suddenly, you may find yourself handcuffed and in the back of a squad car.
+I might find you heading for jail.
+Usually, this happens when someone has enough information on the victim.
+They can get a social security card and maybe even a driver’s license under the victim’s name.

 What Should You Do if You Are a Victim of Criminal Identity Theft?

 If you fall prey to Criminal Identity Thieves, the burden for clearing your name falls to you.
 You can choose to hire an attorney, to spend money and time trying to clear your name, or you can take advantage of an identity theft service and let experts guide you.